Their Stories

 Meet Joseph

-The Home of Hope centre, which is partly funded by The Zambia Society Trust, provides help and accommodation for up to 50 homeless boys in Misisi, Lusaka, who would otherwise be at risk of falling into a lifestyle of begging, crime, drugs and abuse.
+The Home of Hope centre, which is partly funded by The Zambia Society Trust, provides help and accommodation for up to 50 100 homeless boys in Misisi, Lusaka, who would otherwise be at risk of falling into a lifestyle of begging, crime, drugs and abuse.

-Centres like the Home of Hope aim to give kids the best possible start in life and avoid them falling into unhealthy and damaging lifestyles.
+Centres like the Home of Hope aim to give children the best possible start in life and avoid them falling into unhealthy and damaging lifestyles.
 Be part of this work by joining the Trust as a member or making a donation by clicking on the links below.

 Meet Margaret